-NEW!
 Science of the Zodiac.
 The 12 constellations of the zodiac hold a special place in our popular culture, but what makes these patterns different than any of the others found among the stars?
-Explore how to observe these constellations and how they have shaped humanity's scientific understanding of the sky in Science of the Zodiac!
+Explore how these constellations and how they have shaped humanity's scientific understanding of the sky in Science of the Zodiac!

-Live Sky Tonight.
-Relax under the clearest night sky in St. Louis as skilled presenters lead you on tour of the best the night has to offer.
+The Sky Tonight.
+Relax under the clearest night sky in St. Louis as skilled presenters lead you on a tour of the best the night has to offer.
 This live show is different every time, so stop back again to discover the changing stars, planets, and other celestial events visible from your own backyard.

 Shows are subject to change.
 Please call ahead at 314-289-4400 to confirm show availability.